FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

-\*\***Include your first attempts at recording the set-up video here.**\*\* [![IMAGE ALT TEXT](https://i9.ytimg.com/vi/mDwYk2Bh-TY/mqdefault.jpg?sqp=COCxtKcG-oaymwEmCMACELQB8quKqQMa8AEB-AH-CYAC0AWKAgwIABABGCkgFSh_MA8=&rs=AOn4CLDEDREL2MXvHqGnCA9z45dCrGSnVA)](https://youtu.be/mDwYk2Bh-TY "IDD - Initial Setup")
+\*\***Include your first attempts at recording the set-up video here.**\*\*

+[![IMAGE ALT TEXT](https://i9.ytimg.com/vi/mDwYk2Bh-TY/mqdefault.jpg?sqp=COCxtKcG-oaymwEmCMACELQB8quKqQMa8AEB-AH-CYAC0AWKAgwIABABGCkgFSh_MA8=&rs=AOn4CLDEDREL2MXvHqGnCA9z45dCrGSnVA)](https://youtu.be/mDwYk2Bh-TY "IDD - Initial Setup")

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*
+- Split the display into 2 (left side, right side)
+- Make a function of flashing

 ## Part E. Costume the device